-The rheumatology team have continued to see patients throughout the pandemic.
-Initially we were only seeing urgent patients and offering remote (telephone or video) consultations.
-We have now resumed routine work.
-However, due to social distancing in the waiting rooms, we can only have a small number of patients coming into clinic.
-Therefore we are scheduling some remote consultations and some face-to-face appointments.
+Due to social distancing in the waiting rooms, fewer patients can come into clinic.
+Therefore we are scheduling a mixture of remote/ virtual consultations and face-to-face appointments.
 Your clinic letter will tell you if you need to come to the hospital or whether your appointment is a remote consultation.

-Over the past months, we have become used to this way of working and are familiar of the pros and cons of telephone/video clinics.
+Over the past months, we have become used to this way of working and are familiar with the pros and cons of telephone/video clinics.
 If we recognise that we need to see you in person, we will do our best to see you at a face-to-face appointment at the earliest opportunity.
 Alternatively, if you have been allocated a face-to-face appointment and you would prefer a telephone/video appointment, then please let your consultant's secretary know at least 2 working days before the consultation date.